xy-241/CS-Notes/content/Networking Protocol/TLS/X.509 Certificate.md

 >[!code]- Use Terraform to create a self-signed cert with a self-signed CA
 > Refer to [[#Certificate Authority (CA)]] to setup the self-signed CA first!
+> >[!attention] Not scalable
+> > We need to ensure each client trusts the self-signed root CA cert, in order to trust the certs signed by the self-signed root CA Cert.
+This isn't a scalable solution when the number of clients grow!
+A way to go round this is to use [LetsEncrypt Certificates for the LAN - YouTube](https://youtu.be/Z81jegMCrfk?si=5ndXpSYtXRJZi4Gi).
 >
 > ```hcl
 > # Generate another private key.
 This one will be used